Blosc/c-blosc2/plugins/README.md

 and filter decoder is used after codec decompressor (or codec decoder) to recover the original data arrangement.
-Some filters actually used by Blosc are e.g. *SHUFFLE*, which rearranges data based on the typesize, or *TRUNC*, which zeroes mantissa bits so as to reduce the precision of (floating point) data, and hence, increase the compression ratio.
+Some filters actually used by Blosc are e.g. *SHUFFLE*, which rearranges data based on the typesize, or *TRUNC*, which zeroes mantissa bits to reduce the precision of (floating point) data, and hence, increase the compression ratio.

 Here it is an example on how the compression process goes: